maybenotconnor/mystcraft_datapack/README.md

 Then add the mystcraft_resources.zip into .minecraft/resourcepacks and activate it in the GUI

 ## How to play
-Mystcraft lite adds some books for teleportation resources
+Mystcraft lite adds some books for teleportation resources.
+Check the guide!

 #### In-Game Guide:
 >/trigger mystguide